laanp/Icarus_Mods_Separated/README.md

 ### laanp-NoCaveWormsOW_v1_w102_P.pak
 - Removes Cave Worms from spawning on Open World propsects only (Olympus & Styx Maps).

+### laanp-NoFreezerIce_v1_w102_P.pak
+- Stops ice from accumulating in the Deep Freeze (freezer)
+- Note: Side-effect is that ice cannot be placed in the Deep Freeze at all!

 ### laanp-NoKeas_v1_w102_P.pak
 - Disables spawning of Keas (big parrot-like birds)
 - On some maps and in some of your building locations, Keas will spawn either directly in, or under base structures (especially when building higher bases).